Keshtech2002/alx-system_engineering-devops/0x00-shell_basics/README.md

 3-listfiles: displays current directory contents in a long format
 4-listmorefiles: display current directory contents, including hidden files using long format
-5-listfilesdigitonly: display current directory contents in long format, user and group IDs numerically, and hiddenfiles
+5-listfilesdigitonly: display current directory contents in long format, user and group IDs numerically, and hiddenfiles script to create a directory named my_first_directory in the /tmp/ directory